-WASHINGTON, D.C. — A trial court erred in awarding Oracle USA Inc. nontaxable costs in a copyright infringement lawsuit, a software support company argues in its Nov.
-13 merits brief to the U.S. Supreme Court, stating that the guidelines of the Fee Act do not permit such an award (Rimini Street Inc., et al. v.
+WASHINGTON, D.C. — Responding to a brief by Oracle USA Inc. and supporting amici curiae, a software support firm on Jan.
+4 filed its merits reply brief in the U.S. Supreme Court, arguing that the Copyright Act does not support an award of nontaxable costs to the prevailing litigant in a copyright lawsuit (Rimini Street Inc., et al. v.
 Oracle USA Inc., et al., No. 17-1625, U.S. Sup.).